astriaai/astria-docs/docs/features/multi-pass-inference.md

 :::tip
 `<lora:ID:1>` syntax specifically for multi-pass inference can be used to also load a checkpoint and not just a LoRA.
 :::

-## Advantages
-* Base prompt first pass allows to use the full breadth of an unmodified model.
-As such image compositions, fabrics and textures and details will show much better.
-* Separating the person from the background allows to prompt in more details on clothing, accessories and colors.
-* Better similarity to the original subject.
-* Multi-pass allows mixing SDXL model for base prompt and SD15 for person prompt.

-Check the [gallery](https://www.astria.ai/gallery?branch=sd15&is_multiperson=true) for more examples.

 See [pricing](https://www.astria.ai/pricing) for the cost of this feature.